banner

 How should we answer the question, “Where is God?” when a person feels trapped by his circumstances?

-How do we learn to have faith in God?
+How do we learn to trust God?

 What part does commitment have to do when we feel trapped or panicky?